Qovery/RedisLess/README.md

 > RedisLess is the concatenation of Redis + Serverless.

 ## Use cases
-Developers often use Redis to share states between our apps.
+Developers often use Redis to share states between apps.
 The problem is that we need to set up a Redis server and manage it.
-The idea of RedisLess is to bring you the ease of use of Redis without the inconvenience (managing a server).
+RedisLess brings you the ease of use of Redis without the inconvenience - maintaining a server.

 What RedisLess is:

-* Built with performance in mind.
+* Embedded in-memory.
+(No Redis server required!).
-* Sharing data and states between your apps.
+* Built with DX and performance in mind.
 * Compatible with the Redis API (RESP).

 What RedisLess is not:

-* Production ready (we are working on)
+* Production ready - **WIP**
 * 1:1 Redis Server implementation

 # Usage